 Messes and Accidents

 If you clean the litter box regularly, it is unlikely your cat will go outside the box.
 If it does, despite pristine-clean boxes, consider making a veterinary appointment.
 Urinary tract infections (UTIs) or chronic renal failure in older cats are the most common medical causes of outside-of-the-box accidents.

 UTIs should be considered a medical emergency for cats.
 Also called Feline Lower Urinary Tract Disorder (FLUTD), the common symptoms in addition to urinating outside the box are:

 - Meowing or crying while in the litter box

 Cystitis in Cats

-is another painful cause of cats urinating outside the box.
-It is caused by crystals forming in the bladder, which make urinating extremely painful.
-Immediate treatment is necessary for cats that get Cystitis.
-It isn't surprising that Urinary Tract problems are the number one cause of cats being taken to the veterinarian.
+Cystitis is another painful cause of cats urinating outside the box.
+It has multiple causes and can make urinating extremely painful.
+Immediate treatment is necessary for cats that get cystitis.
+It isn't surprising that urinary tract problems are a very common cause of cats being taken to the veterinarian.

 The Short Answer

 The amount of love and positive attention your cat receives is much more important than the square footage of your apartment.